-Hawaii is a great place to learn to surf.
-Boss Frog’s rents surfboards and paddleboards, and our agents have great recommendations for beginner spots to surf.
-To have the best time possible on a Boss Frog’s surfboard rental on Maui, here are some guidelines to help you:
+Hawaii is a great place to learn to paddleboard.
+Boss Frog’s rents paddleboards and our agents have great recommendations for beginner spots to paddleboard.
+To have the best time possible on a Boss Frog’s paddleboard rental on Maui, here are some guidelines to help you:

 Paddleboarding Safety Tips

 Once you’re in the water, follow these paddleboarding safety tips, and you are sure to have a great time.

 Stay Out of Surf Zones

 Wear A Leash

 Always wear a leash and put it on while you are safely on the beach

 Never paddleboard in the shore break